superbderrick/UnityiOSLocalization/README.md

-# RxJavaSample
+# RxAndroidSample
-Sample project to study RxJava and RXAndroid
+Sample project to study RxJava and RxAndroid